tarcinapp/entity-persistence-service/README.md

 The `_kind` field is especially helpful when the application needs to apply different logic, limits, or schema validations per subtype.
 Admins can configure allowed `_kind` values for each model to enforce consistency and avoid accidental misuse.

+> In gateway-based deployments, `_kind` also enables **endpoint-level abstraction**.
+For example, the gateway can expose `/books` and route it to the `/entities` model while automatically scoping all operations to records where `_kind` is `book`.
+This makes the API feel more domain-specific without duplicating storage or code.

 ### Build Hierarchical Structures Across Models

 Each core model — Entity, List, EntityReaction, ListReaction — supports hierarchy out of the box.
 A record can define one or more parents using special reference fields (`_parents`), enabling the creation of nested structures.